MCP-Geo

 🔒 Safety Features

-- Rate Limiting: Each geocoding call is rate-limited to avoid excessive requests.
+- Rate Limiting: Each geocoding call is rate-limited (e.g., 1-second delay) to avoid excessive requests that violate usage limits.

-- Error Handling: Catches exceptions and returns safe None results instead of crashing.
+- Error Handling: Catches geopy exceptions (timeouts, service errors) and returns safe None results instead of crashing.

 📚 Development Documentation